North Iceland Tours

 Lake Myvatn also offers some photography although, I could never see it.
 There is a view of the whole lake from the Námafjall Mountain.
 In good conditions, it can be worth stopping for photos.
 From the Námafjall road you will also see the Nature Baths which offer a similar experience to the Blue Lagoon, but at a fraction of the cost.

-North Iceland Summer
+North Iceland in the Summer

 In the Summer, the mountain roads open and allow access to many more great locations in North Iceland.
 With a Jeep tour you could experience vast stony deserts with mountain tracks designed by Whiskey drinkers lead to Iceland’s wildest geothermal hot-spots.
 Don’t forget your bathing costume because there are opportunities to soak in Geothermal pools.
 Feel the Earth tremble next to Europe’s most powerful waterfall.
 Cast your material possessions into the waterfall of the Gods and experience the best Whale Watching in Iceland from fabulous Husavik (original home of the Penis Museum).